grafana/k6-docs/docs/sources/v0.51.x/javascript-api/jslib/aws/LambdaClient/_index.md

 {{< docs/shared source="k6" lookup="blocking-aws-blockquote.md" version="<K6_VERSION>" >}}

-`LambdaClient` interacts with the AWS Lambda.
-With it, you can invoke a lambda function.
+`LambdaClient` interacts with [AWS Lambda](https://aws.amazon.com/lambda/).
+With it, you can invoke a Lambda function.

 Both the dedicated `lambda.js` jslib bundle and the all-encompassing `aws.js` bundle include the `LambdaClient`.